 Monumental funerary vases from the Antikensammlung, Staatliche Museen zu Berlin, now on display at the Getty Villa

-I’ve had the privilege of studying the vessels that are displayed in the exhibition Dangerous Perfection: Funerary Vases from Southern Italy for over six years now, and to be honest, I still find them rather overwhelming.
+I’ve had the privilege of studying the vessels that are displayed in Dangerous Perfection: Funerary Vases from Southern Italy for over six years now, and to be honest, I still find them rather overwhelming.

 For one thing, they’re large, mostly a meter or so in height.
 Coupled with this is the richness and elaboration of their decoration: they’re a riot of both figures and ornament, and the eye scarcely gets any rest in looking at them.
 Thirdly, there’s their complex but fascinating modern history.
-Discovered in fragments and purchased by a Bohemian diplomat, they were pieced together by one of Naples’s leading vase restorers, acquired by the Prussian king for his museum in Berlin, stored in bunkers during World War II, taken to the Soviet Union at the end of the war, returned, and then treated and conserved at the Antikensammlung museum (Collection of Classical Antiquities) in Berlin and at the Getty Villa.
+Discovered in fragments and purchased by a Bohemian diplomat, they were pieced together by one of Naples’ leading vase restorers, acquired by the Prussian king for his museum in Berlin, stored in bunkers during World War II, taken to the Soviet Union at the end of the war, returned, and then treated and conserved at the Antikensammlung (Collection of Classical Antiquities) in Berlin and at the Getty Villa.

-It does require an effort to study these complex objects, but perseverance is worthwhile, for they can help us to understand how an ancient people in southern Italy found ways of thinking about something we still don’t understand today: death and what lies beyond.
+It does require an effort to study these complex objects, but perseverance is worthwhile, for they can help us to understand how an ancient people in Southern Italy found ways of thinking about something we still don’t understand today: death and what lies beyond.

-The vases were all made in Apulia (a region of southern Italy) in the mid-fourth century BC, and were used by the local native people.
+The vases were all made in Apulia (a region of southern Italy) in the mid-fourth century B.C., and were used by the local native people.
 Sadly, we have very little written evidence for what they thought about mortality, but the vases that they deposited in their burials offer a fruitful source of information.

 The Here and Now (Or the There and Then)

 Documented excavations leave no doubt that vases like those in the exhibition were buried in graves.
-Their scale and quantity offer a reasonably reliable indicator of their owners’ wealth and status.
+Their scale and quantity offers a reasonably reliable indicator of their owners’ wealth and status.
 Indeed, just to transport a hulking krater from pottery workshop to graveside would have demanded a considerable effort.

 This isn’t unusual for funerary vessels, and indicates that they were not used as containers for food, oil, or drink, as many ancient vessels were.
 Instead, they were literally showpieces—made to be seen, studied, and admired during burial rites.
 And that helps to explain the choice of painted images that adorn them.